 Additionally, the spread of COVID-19 in the United States and the resulting restrictions on travel, meetings and social gatherings that have been implemented from time to time have impacted, and are expected to continue to materially impact so long as they persist, the operations of our hotel in Sacramento, California.
 For the fourth quarter of 2019, the net operating income of our hotel constituted approximately 22% of our total segment net operating income.
-For the month of March 2020, the occupancy, average daily rate ("ADR") and revenue per available room ("RevPAR") at our hotel in Sacramento, California were 38.6%, \$172.05 and \$66.48, respectively, as compared to occupancy, ADR and RevPAR of 85.6%, \$176.12 and \$150.84 for the month of March 2019, respectively.
-For the second quarter of 2020, the occupancy, ADR, and RevPAR were 12.5%, \$124.49 and \$15.61, respectively, as compared to occupancy, ADR and RevPAR of 81.7%, \$173.08 and \$141.42 for the second quarter of 2019, respectively.
-For the month of July 2020, the occupancy, ADR and RevPAR were 17.6%, \$121.41 and \$21.40, respectively, as compared to occupancy, ADR and RevPAR of 76.5%, \$136.68 and \$104.61 for July 2019.
+The following table sets forth the occupancy, average daily rate ("ADR") and revenue per available room ("RevPAR") for our hotel in Sacramento, California for the specified periods:

+T Three Months Ended September Three Months Ended June 30, 30, October, 2020 2019 2020 2019 2020 2019 Occupancy 12.5 % 81.7 % 24.1 % 77.2 % 29.4 % 86.3 % ADR \$ 124.49 \$ 173.08 \$ 120.97 \$ 148.06 \$ 121.48 \$ 162.39 RevPAR \$ 15.61 \$ 141.42 \$ 29.16 \$ 114.33 \$ 35.67 \$ 140.07

 Our lending division has also been adversely impacted by COVID-19.
-Loans originated by us through June 30, 2020 under the SBA 7(a) Small Business Loan Program consist primarily of loans to borrowers in the limited service hospitality sector.
-Currently, our borrowers are experiencing significant cash flow deficits as the travel and leisure industry decline caused by COVID-19 has severely impacted limited service hospitality properties.
-As a result of the relief provided by the CARES Act, we do not expect delinquencies to be material in the aggregate for loans currently serviced under our SBA 7(a) Small Business Loan Program through September 2020.
-However, if no further relief is provided by Congress, we expect that borrowers under our SBA 7(a) Small Business Loan Program will be materially and adversely affected by the economic impact of COVID-19, potentially leading to substantially higher delinquencies on our loans.
-This may lead to increased loan loss reserves and ultimately an increase in loan losses.
-We sell the portion of loans originated by us under the SBA 7(a) Small Business Loan Program that is guaranteed by the SBA; however, during the second quarter of 2020, the secondary market for the sale of such guaranteed portions declined, both as a result of significantly decreased demand for such loans in general and, specifically, for limited service hospitality loans, which resulted in limited premium income during the second quarter of 2020.
-The loans funded during the second quarter of 2020 consisted primarily of loans made pursuant to the Paycheck Protection Program.
+Loans originated and serviced under the SBA 7(a) Small Business Loan Program through September 30, 2020 consist primarily of loans to borrowers in the limited service hospitality sector.
+Currently, our borrowers are experiencing significant reductions in cash flow as the travel and leisure industry decline caused by COVID-19 has severely impacted limited service hospitality properties.
+The overwhelming majority of our borrowers received relief under the CARES Act through September 30, 2020.
+However, if no further relief is provided by Congress, we expect that borrowers under our SBA 7(a) Small Business Loan Program will continue to be materially and adversely affected by the economic impact of COVID-19, potentially leading to substantially higher delinquencies on our loans.
+As such, during the third quarter of 2020, we increased our loan loss reserves.
+Depending upon the length of continuation of market disruptions for the limited service hospitality industry, we may have additional increases in our loan loss reserves and ultimately an increase in loan losses, and such losses may be material.

 We have taken steps to adapt to the difficult business environment in which we operate and to strengthen our business to position our business to thrive post COVID-19.
-These steps include (i) reducing our corporate overhead expenses by realigning certain support functions and reducing employee compensation at our Operator, (ii) not appointing a replacement for our retiring President, (iii) focusing on appropriate cost-reduction measures at our properties, (iv) temporarily suspending the vast majority of activities related to the repositioning of our office building at 4750 Wilshire Boulevard in Los Angeles, California, and renovations at the Sheraton Grand Hotel in Sacramento, California, (v) increasing liquidity by entering into the new 2020 unsecured revolving credit facility in May, accessing the PPPLF in June and negotiating an amendment to our existing 2018 revolving credit facility, and (vi) amending our Master Services Agreement to eliminate the Base Service Fee as described in Note 14.
+These steps include (i) reducing our corporate overhead expenses by realigning certain support functions and reducing employee compensation at our Operator, including not appointing a replacement for our President who retired during the third quarter, (ii) focusing on appropriate cost-reduction measures at our properties, (iii) temporarily suspending the vast majority of activities related to the repositioning of our office building at 4750 Wilshire Boulevard in Los Angeles, California, and renovations at the Sheraton Grand Hotel in Sacramento, California, (iv) increasing liquidity by entering into the new 2020 unsecured revolving credit facility in May, accessing the PPPLF in June and entering into the 2018 Credit Facility Modification in September, and (v) amending our Master Services Agreement to eliminate the Base Service Fee as described in Note 13.